chriskolb/SDDR-Species/README.md

 ## This is the Data

-The following table describes the make-up of the seven single-species data sets, showing 7,541 unique presence locations of the seven modeled species.
+The following table describes the make-up of the seven single-species data sets, comprising 7,541 unique presence locations of the seven modeled species.
 Due to utlizing the target-group background approach, the pseudo-absences for a species are drawn from the presence locations of other species, preferably with similar sampling effort.
 There are 3,759 "pure" pseudo-absences in the data, i.e. presence locations of unmodeled species.
 In total, the data contains 11,300 unique observations.
 Because presence points of one modeled species can also appear as pseudo-absences in another species' data set, duplicates inflate the total number of instances over all single-species data sets to 30,460.

 <center>